 –

 If there are holy requirements for a man and woman to be legitimately married and not in fornication, how could anyone even imagine that two of the same gender would be qualified.
 Homosexual intimacy is pure fornication and defilement of the flesh and body of Christ.
+Hence, why there is no Biblical instruction for such defiling unions, just as the instruction given between male to female marriages only applies to legitimate undefiled marriages.

 –